Songtech-0912/songtech-0912.github.io/content/classical-dynamics.md

 ## Conservation of energy

 If a force depends only on position, it is called a **conservative force**.
+A conservative force stores energy in the form of potential energy, and releases energy in the form of kinetic energy.
 Conservative forces are associated with a potential energy function $U(x)$ in 1D via:

 $$
 F(x) = -\frac{dU}{dx}
 $$

-Using the same method as prior to obtain the work-energy theorem, we can:
+Using the same method as prior to obtain the work-energy theorem, we find that:

 $$
 W = \int_{x_0}^{x_1} -\frac{dU}{dx} dx = -\int_{x_0}^{x_1} dU = -U(x) \bigg |_{x_0}^{x_1} = -\Delta U